T-Goon/3041-Lab-0/README.md

 a.
 For this class, we will mostly use Chrome Developer tools, which allow you to easily test your UI to see how it will look on different devices.
 - Open any website in Chrome.
 You can use the test page that you just created (https://username.github.io/lab0/index.html)- Make sure to replace "username” with your own Github username.
-- View -> Developer Tools -> Developer Tools (you can also do *ctrl+shift+i* or *Right-click on the page>inspect element*
+- View -> Developer Tools -> Developer Tools (you can also do *ctrl+shift+i* or *Right-click on the page>inspect element* -- (Note: If you don't see this: there may be "three dots" at the right corner of your screen, -> More tools -> Developer Tools)
 - Use button to toggle device toolbar ![](https://github.com/cs3041-hci-D20/lab0/blob/master/img/image3.png) .
 - You can test different types of devices.
 For example, to test iPhone, select iPhone 6/7/8 from dropdown list:
 ![](https://github.com/cs3041-hci-D20/lab0/blob/master/img/image2.png)